fbpx

 DistanceUnpaved: 2%

-This stage along the Trans Dinarica from the Sveti Naum Monastery complex (or staying in the vilage of Lubaništa) will take cyclists to the road leading to the entrance of National Park Galičica.
+This stage along the Trans Dinarica from the Sveti Naum Monastery complex (or staying in the village of Lubaništa) will take cyclists to the road leading to the entrance of National Park Galičica.
 Then, the cycle route takes travelers to the beginning of a pleasant climb that covers more than 13 kilometers and ascends for approximately 700 meters of elevation gain to the top of the mountain.
 The grade will remain consistent and fairly gentle at about seven percent.

 There are fantastic views throughout this second Trans Dinarica stage in North Macedonia.
 The 14-kilometer downhill portion to Lake Prespa provides both great and easy riding and more wonderful views.
 Located at the tri-border point between North Macedonia, Albania, and Greece, cycling to this magical corner of the Western Balkans puts travelers squarely in the middle of National Park Galičica, Prespa National Park, National Park Pelister, Lake Prespa, and Lake Ohrid.